HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 # LiveSync

 This topic provides information about syncing files from local-to-server and server-to-local in real time.
+It replaces your existing WebDAV client and watches file system changes in the background.

 !!! note
     We recommend using the node version of DXClient while working with LiveSync, as it is more accurate and more performant.